Frequently Asked Questions

 Who makes the decision about granting access to materials?

 No. Each request is reviewed independently and all information is considered.
 If you want to include information that you are working with a Study investigator, the reviewers would consider that in the request.
-The information alone should not be a deciding factor for access to data or biospecimens.
+The information alone should not be a deciding factor for access to data (including images) or biospecimens.

 While a study is ongoing, how do investigators gain access to biospecimens?